-I’ve resisted writing about embracing a child-free lifestyle because I thought I’d be in the minority and people would feel offended by it.
+I’ve resisted writing about embracing a child-free lifestyle.
+I thought I’d be in the minority, and people would feel offended by it.
 This thought turns out to be incorrect.

 It’s interesting to see that child-free living is on the rise.
 Nevertheless, by no means do I intend to judge others for their choice to have kids.

 This is just my opinion which I felt compelled to share.
-I’m sure many of you have similar thoughts to us about not having kids and are looking for someone that shares your thoughts.
+I’m sure many of you have similar thoughts to us about not having kids.
+And perhaps, you’re looking for someone that shares your thoughts?

 Michael and I have been together for over ten years, and of course, having kids has come up in conversation numerous times.
 I come from a family of six and Michael from a family of five.